VanVDC/pulsar-store/client/README.md

 - `npm install`
 - Create a firebase account [Firebase](https://firebase.google.com/)
 - Create an `.env` files for the client.
-- Add your firebase config in the client(firebase.utils.js)
+- Add your firebase's config in the env

-* .env

 ```
 REACT_APP_GOOGLE_API_KEY="Your key"